signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 ## Advanced Configuration

-### Collector Memory Configuration
+### Additional Script Options

-Optionally, the `SPLUNK_MEMORY_TOTAL_MIB` variable can be passed to change the memory allocation configured in the Collector:
+Additional configuration options supported by the script can be found by running the script with the `-h` flag.
+One variable that may need to changed is `SPLUNK_MEMORY_TOTAL_MIB` in order to configure the memory allocation:

 > By default, this variable is set to `512`.